Try Redis Cloud free for 14 days in AWS Marketplace

 • What are microservices?

-• Microservice architecture is an architectural style for structuring applications as a collection of loosely coupled services that are highly maintainable and testable, independently deployable, bounded by specific business domains, and owned by small teams.
-A microservice architecture enables the rapid, frequent, and reliable delivery of large, complex applications.
+• Microservice architecture is an architectural style for structuring apps as a collection of loosely coupled services that are highly maintainable and testable, independently deployable, bounded by specific business domains, and owned by small teams.
+A microservice architecture enables the rapid, frequent, and reliable delivery of large, complex apps.

 • Can query caching work with all database types?